keithagroves/agent-to-service/README.md

 Built specifically for AI agents to understand, utilize, and orchestrate API services seamlessly.

 🔍 **Dynamic Runtime Discovery**
-Agents can find new services and capabilities on the fly without requiring pre-programmed knowledge.
+AI Agents can find new services and capabilities on the fly without requiring pre-programmed knowledge.

 🎯 **Single Operation Requests**
 Each request corresponds to exactly one API operation, ensuring atomicity and clarity.

 🔒 **Secure State Management**
 A three-tier state management system for secure handling of data:
-- **Service Variables** for sensitive, domain-specific storage.
-- **Shared Variables** for cross-capability sharing.
-- **Temporary Variables** for transient, execution-specific data.

 🧩 **Flow Control**
-Built-in support for conditional execution, branching, and agent decision-making.
+Built-in support for conditional execution, branching, and ai agent decision-making.

 ---